 - HISTORY: Same family ownership since 1947!

-- LOCATION: 15 miles north of Rawlins, 80 miles southeast of Casper
+- LOCATION: 15 miles north of Rawlins, 80 miles southwest of Casper

 - CAPACITY: Owner rated 800 cow/calf pairs year-round with additional summer capacity of 2,500 yearlings for the summer months, lightly stocked with good gains